swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

 #### Split

+We propose a generic collection `split` that can take a subsequence separator:

 ```swift
 extension Collection where Element: Equatable {
     /// Returns the longest possible subsequences of the collection, in order,